stclib/STC/README.md

 2. ***Alternative insert/lookup type***.
 You may specify an alternative type to use for lookup in containers.
 E.g., containers with STC string elements (**cstr**) uses `const char*` as lookup type, so construction of a `cstr` (which may allocate memory) for the lookup *is not needed*.
-Hence, the alt. lookup key does not need to be destroyed after use, as it is normally a POD type.
+Hence, the alt. lookup key does not need to be destroyed after use as it is normally a POD type.
+Finally, the alternative key does not need to be destroyed after use as it is normally a POD type.
 Finally, the alternative lookup type may be passed to an ***emplace***-function.
 E.g. instead of calling `cvec_str_push(&vec, cstr_from("Hello"))`, you may call `cvec_str_emplace(&vec, "Hello")`, which is functionally identical, but more convenient.